Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Stability Verification of Approximate MPC

 \subsection{Sufficient Condition for Lyapunov Decrease}

-To verify stability, we will make use of the following sufficient condition for the approximate control law to be stabilizing for a given initial state set.
-The condition is similar as in \cite{jones2009}, but has been extended to allow for the verification of asymptotic stability.
+The next lemma establishes a sufficient condition for the approximate control law $\psi_2(x)$ to be stabilizing for a given initial state set.
+The condition is inspired by \cite{jones2009} but has been extended to allow for the verification of asymptotic stability.